 South Africa’s debt levels are too high.
 Prayer is needed that God will give our leaders boldness to be decisive in their actions, especially in reducing the public expenditure and wage bill that places too much strain on the economy.

 A resurgence of companies attempting to gain fracking permits in South Africa will occur.
 They are focusing on new areas for fracking in the Cape.
 This will be stopped, and they will not be allowed to buy any land.
+(Read: SA fuel company cuts all ties with Shell over seismic survey).

 Government and the economy